 How would you describe the Square Works look and feel in three words?

 What can the design of a space do for a person’s well-being or state of mind?

-Oh my god, it is so important.
-So I've literally just got back from having a conversation with a woman from Fancy Plants, which is a Bristol based plant shop who we are working with for phase two.
-Plants in a space can totally change the atmosphere and completely calm you.
-We make sure that we get the right plants in the right spaces.
-Because if you go into a space and there's plants that are thriving, then it subconsciously sets the tone that you think you can thrive.
 We try to make sure that the space does a combination of energising and encouraging.
-One of the things we really thought about was the way that we use space to encourage people to flow around the building and interact.
-Because creating a community is a really big part as well.
-We don't want it just to be a series of offices that people sit in and don't talk together.
-We wanted to create spaces that are intended for communal use that can house the kind of events that we want to go on in there.
+One of the things we really thought about was the way that we use space to encourage people to flow around the building and interact because creating a community is a really big part of Square Works as well.
+We don't just want it to be a series of offices that people work in and don't talk to each other.
+We aimed to create spaces that are intended for communal use and that can accomodate the kind of events we want to host.